Facade Acoustics in Dubai: A Practical Guide to Designing High-Performance Building Envelopes

 These problems usually only become visible during testing or after occupation.

 At that point, the cost of fixing them is significantly higher.
+Working with an acoustic consultant in Dubai from the outset is the most effective way to prevent these failures before they occur.

 What This Looks Like on a Real Project